flexatone/present-df-typing/doc/pycon-2025/slides.md

 ---

-# A DataFrame is a Complex Type
+# A DataFrame is a Variadic Type

 <Transform :scale="1.25">